Anorexia nervosa: Comorbidity

 Other psychological issues may factor into anorexia nervosa.
-Some people have a previous disorder which may increase their vulnerability to developing an eating disorder and some develop them afterwards.
+Some pre-existing disorders can increase a person's likelihood to develop an eating disorder.
+Additionally, anorexia nervosa can contribute to the development of certain conditions.
 The presence of psychiatric comorbidity has been shown to affect the severity and type of anorexia nervosa symptoms in both adolescents and adults.

-Obsessive-compulsive disorder (OCD) and obsessive-compulsive personality disorder (OCPD) are highly comorbid with AN.
+Post-traumatic stress disorder remains highly prevalent among patients with anorexia nervosa, with more comorbid PTSD being associated with more severe eating disorder symptoms.
+Obsessive–compulsive disorder (OCD) and obsessive–compulsive personality disorder (OCPD) are highly comorbid with AN.
 OCD is linked with more severe symptomatology and worse prognosis.
 The causality between personality disorders and eating disorders has yet to be fully established.
-Other comorbid conditions include depression, alcoholism, borderline and other personality disorders, anxiety disorders, attention deficit hyperactivity disorder, and body dysmorphic disorder (BDD).
+Other comorbid conditions include depression, alcoholism, substance abuse, borderline and other personality disorders, anxiety disorders, attention deficit hyperactivity disorder, and body dysmorphic disorder (BDD).
 Depression and anxiety are the most common comorbidities, and depression is associated with a worse outcome.

-Autism spectrum disorders occur more commonly among people with eating disorders than in the general population.
+Autism spectrum disorder occurs more commonly among people with eating disorders than in the general population, with about 30% of children and adults with AN likely having autism.
 Zucker et al. (2007) proposed that conditions on the autism spectrum make up the cognitive endophenotype underlying anorexia nervosa and appealed for increased interdisciplinary collaboration.